History, tourist information, and nearby accommodation

 The doorway was moved to form the main entrance to a detached burial vault near the new church, which was begun in 1732.
 The Blackadder Aisle was built in 1499 but has been so altered over the years that only a few exterior buttresses remain of medieval date.
 The other item of historic interest at Edrom is an early 11th-century hogback tomb.

 The arch decoration of the Aisle is accounting among the finest Norman work in Scotland.
-The style is similar to work found in Yorkshire at the same date, leading historians to suggest that the mason responsible for Edrom came from the Yorkshire region.
+The style is similar to work found in Yorkshire around the same date, leading historians to suggest that the mason responsible for Edrom came from the Yorkshire region.

 The arch capitals are decorated with carvings of intertwined serpents and grotesque carved heads with foliage running from their mouths, a theme often found in Green Man carvings.